Updated February 12, 2021 - Coronavirus

-As of January 21, 2020, the Coronavirus became a known event and was recognized as an epidemic as of February 3, 2020.
+As of January 21, 2020, the Coronavirus became a known event in the US and was recognized as an epidemic as of February 3, 2020.
 As such, the Coronavirus outbreak is considered a foreseeable event under any plans purchased on or after January 21, 2020.

 We are committed to assisting our policyholders who may need help navigating the impact of this epidemic on upcoming travel plans or while they are traveling.